All Episodes

 You've got to understand the priorities here.

-Bunning's a white guy in a hall of fame.
+Bunnings a white guy in a Hall of Fame.

 That's unfair as it is.

-I guess my priorities are wrong.
+I guess my priorities are all wrong.

 You're right.

-Um, I know.
+No, I know.

-It's it's it is hypocrisy on parade.
+It is hypocrisy on parade.

-They're gonna pay for all of this.
+They're going to pay for all of this.

 They will pay for all of this.

-And therefore, they think these are the people that have to fix it, because these are the people saying they're going to.
+And therefore, they think these are the people that have to fix it because these are the people saying they're going to.

-Uh stimulus bill, uh, maybe three.
+Stimulus bill, maybe three.

-Meanwhile, the unemployment numbers keep going up, and the Council of Economic Advisors, Grand Foobah says, hey, it's gonna be so bad Friday, ignore the number, it's because of the blizzards.
+And the Council of Economic Advisors, Gran Pubah, says, hey, it's going to be so bad Friday, ignore the number.

-Oh, look, uh, served in a segregated unit, Korea.
+Oh, look, served in a segregated unit, Korea, black guy, slave heritage, got to cut the guy some slack.

 Signed his wife did it once, his staff did it the other times.